-- CFC rules are triggered where a Turkish resident company controls, directly or indirectly, at least 50% of the share capital, dividends or voting power of a foreign entity, and: - 25% or more of the gross income of the CFC is made up of passive income such as dividends, interest, rent, license fees, or gains from the sale of securities that are outside the scope of commercial. agricultural or professional income, - the CFC is subject to an effective tax rate lower than 10% in its country of residence and - the annual total gross revenue of the CFC exceeds the foreign currency equivalent of TRY 100,000. - Where these requirements are met, the CFC's prorated profits are included in the corporate income tax base of the Turkish company at a percentage equal to the percentage of shares controlled, irrespective of whether such profits are distributed, and they are taxed at the relevant corporate income tax rate (25% for 2021 and 23% for 2022). - CFC profit that has already been taxed in Türkiye as per this article will not be subject to additional tax in Türkiye in the event of dividend distribution, whereas the portion of the profit distributed that was not previously taxed in Türkiye is subject to taxation.
+- CFC rules are triggered where a Turkish resident (company or individual) controls, directly or indirectly, at least 50% of the share capital, dividends or voting power of a foreign entity, and: - 25% or more of the gross income of the CFC is made up of passive income such as dividends, interest, rent, license fees, or gains from the sale of securities that are outside the scope of commercial. agricultural or professional income, - the CFC is subject to an effective tax rate lower than 10% in its country of residence and - the annual total gross revenue of the CFC exceeds the foreign currency equivalent of TRY 100,000. - Where these requirements are met, the CFC's prorated profits are included in the corporate income tax base of the Turkish parent at a percentage equal to the percentage of shares controlled, irrespective of whether such profits are distributed, and they are taxed at the relevant tax rate. - CFC profit that has already been taxed in Türkiye as per this article will not be subject to additional tax in Türkiye in the event of dividend distribution, whereas the portion of the profit distributed that was not previously taxed in Türkiye is subject to taxation.